rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 # Cosmology

 In modern usage, cosmology is the study of the universe in terms of time and space.
-This is a secular view that presupposes time and space as first principles, as well as reason as a first principle, logic as a first principle, knowledge as a first principle, and so on.
-It is very much a cascade of unquestioned presupositions that yield absurdity under any proper scrutiny.
+This is a secular view that presupposes *time* and *space* as first principles, as well as *reason* as a first principle, *logic* as a first principle, *knowledge* as a first principle, and so on.
+And as *postmodernism* will demonstrate, secular cosmology is very much a cascade of unquestioned presupositions that yield absurdity under any proper scrutiny.

-However, the word *cosmology* derives from *cosmos*, as in the natural order of the universe (*cosmos* is the antithesis of *chaos*), and from *logia*, as in the divine word or story.
-As such, the more accurate meaning of *cosmology* is the divine story of the order of the universe.
+However, the word *cosmology* derives from *cosmos*, as in the natural order of the universe (*cosmos* is the opposite of *chaos*), and from *logia*, as in the divine word or story.
+As such, the more accurate meaning of *cosmology* is non-secular -- is is the divine story of the order of the universe.
 This presupposes the Christian God, the first principle from which all transcendent categories arise.

-!!! warning "These are approximate dates based on a chronological ordering of scripture -- the importance is not the date but the ordering"

-## Precosmogonic

-If we lay out the chronological order of the Biblical cannon we are presented with a grand story of origins, of sin, of death, and ultimately of redemption.
+If we lay out the chronological order of the Biblical canon we are presented with a grand story of origin, of sin, of death, of hope, of prophecy, and ultimately of redemption.
 It is our story.

-### Before Time
-In the Beginning was the Word	John 1
+And it is the only cosmology from which morality and truth can be knowable.

+!!! warning "These are approximate years based on ordering of scripture"

+## Precosmogonic Age

+!!! info "~"
-It's impossible to discuss time before time, but this is essential as what we call *time* did not exist before creation.
-We know that God existed, including the three persons of God that we refer to as Father, Son, and Holy Spirit -- that this omniscient and omnipotent being existed and that despite His transcendent nature, we know that His will is a person (the Father), His word is a person (the Son), and that His love from Father to Son is also a person (the Holy Spirit).
+    It's impossible to rationally discuss time before time, but this is essential as what we call *time* did not exist before creation.
+We know that God eternally existed, including the three persons of God that we refer to as Father, Son, and Holy Spirit -- that this omniscient and omnipotent being eternally existed and that despite His transcendent nature, we know that His will is a person (the Father), His word is a person (the Son), and that His love from Father to Son (from will to word) is also a person (the Holy Spirit).

-Before creation, before time itself, there was will, there was the word, and there was love.
-And so we know that God's will, word, and love are eternal and the first principle from which all else emerges.
+    Before creation, before time itself, there was God's will, there was God's word, and there was God's love.
+    God's will, word, and love are eternal; the first principle from which all creation emerges.
+    From this trinity there emerges time, space, reason, and all of creation (visible and invisible).

+* ~Before Time<br />
+In the Beginning was the Word, John 1<br />

 ## Adamic Age

-### ~4000 BC
+!!! info "Walking with God"
+    The cosmology during this age is best understood as a radical shift marked by the fall of man.
+    This introduced sin and death, which necessarily means that prior to the fall there was no death, and thus no evolution (which is best understood as life striving and surviving in the face of death).

+    The Adamic age was man walking with God, and it ended at the fall, at the exile from Eden.

+* ~4000 BC<br />
-The Creation	Genesis 1
+The Creation, Genesis 1<br />

-The Garden of Eden	Genesis 2
+The Garden of Eden, Genesis 2<br />

-The Fall of Man	Genesis 3
+The Fall of Man, Genesis 3<br />

 ## Antediluvian Age

-### ~3000 BC
+!!! info "Sons of God and Nephilim"
+    The cosmology during this age is best understood as the consequence of the rebellion against God.
+    Despite the spirit of God being with man, sin entered the hearts of man, leading to the firstborn, Cain, to kill his brother Abel.
+    Humans lived for centuries, and in this age the sons of God (the angels, the heavenly hosts) rebelled against God and took for themselves the daughters of men.

+    In this age only Enoch walked with God, and later so did his grandson Noah.

+* ~3000 BC<br />
-Cain kills Abel	Genesis 4
+Cain kills Abel, Genesis 4<br />

-From Adam to Noah	Genesis 5
+From Adam to Noah, Genesis 5<br />

-## Noahchian Age
+## Noahchian Age (Flood)

-### ~2500 BC
+!!! info "The Great Flood"
+    The cosmology of this age underwent a radical shift, where God -- seeing the wickedness of man -- caused a great flood.
+    And the only human survivors were Noah and his family.
+    After the flood, God removed His Spirit from man, who would no longer live for centuries but at most 120 years.

+!!! quote "Genesis 6:5"
+    And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.

+* ~2500 BC<br />
-Wickedness Provokes God's wrath	Genesis 6
+Wickedness Provokes God's wrath, Genesis 6<br />

-The Great Flood	Genesis 7
+The Great Flood, Genesis 7<br />

-The Flood Subsides	Genesis 8
+The Flood Subsides, Genesis 8<br />

-Covenant of the Rainbow	Genesis 9
+Covenant of the Rainbow, Genesis 9<br />

-Shem, Ham and Japheth	Genesis 10
+Shem, Ham and Japheth, Genesis 10<br />

 ## Babel (Rebellion)

-### ~2100 BC
+!!! info "Rebellion of Babel"
+    After the flood there was one final cosmological rebellion -- that is, a radical shift in cosmology as a consequence of man's (and angel's) rebellion against God.
+    Prior to this, man spoke a unified language, the divine language.
+    And man was subject to God and nothing else.

+    The descendents of Noah were told to populate the world, but they instead built a great city and a great tower that they may reach heaven.
+    And with the divine language and sin in their hearts, God tells us of our ancestors, "nothing will be restrained from them, which they have imagined to do."
+    So God scattered the people, confused their language, and placed them beneath the heavenly hosts.

+    Man would now be ruled by principalities and powers, false gods -- we would become the playthings of the devils.

+ * ~2100 BC<br />
-Job's Suffering and Faith	Job 1 - 42
+Job's Suffering and Faith, Job 1 - 42<br />

-The Tower of Babel	Genesis 11
+The Tower of Babel, Genesis 11<br />